Metamorphosis (Iron Butterfly album)

 Metamorphosis is the fourth studio album by Iron Butterfly, released on August 13, 1970.
-It reached number 16 on the US charts.
-Mike Pinera and Larry "El Rhino" Reinhardt became members of Iron Butterfly in the early part of 1970.
+It reached number 16 on the US charts and number 31 in Canada.
+Mike Pinera and Larry "El Rhino" Reinhardt joined Iron Butterfly for this album in early 1970.
+It was the last studio album to feature original organist and vocalist Doug Ingle.

 The album was recorded at American Recording studio and produced by Richard Podolor, engineered by Bill Cooper.

-The single "Easy Rider" reached number 66 on the Billboard chart, making it the band's biggest hit aside from "In-A-Gadda-Da-Vida".
+The single "Easy Rider" reached number 66 on the Billboard chart and number 48 in Canada, making it the band's biggest hit aside from "In-A-Gadda-Da-Vida".
 The album is noted for having one of the earliest uses of the talk box on a rock album, which Pinera used on "Butterfly Bleu."

 Reception

 AllMusic's Stephen Thomas Erlewine rated Metamorphosis three out of five stars.
 He explained that "the group continued its musical explorations, adding a layered production to its sound."
 He also stated that "[the] ambition [...] makes for an interesting listen."

 Track listing

 Songwriting credits per BMI Records.
 The album sleeve ambiguously credits the songs to "Iron Butterfly".